 Below you will find a variety of information and forms pertaining to course checklists and requirements, transfer course approvals, independent study procedures, graduate assistantships, departmental scholarships, and filing an application for degree.
 Simply click the desired link and the form will be displayed in a different window.

-Below are course checklists and requirements for both the MA in Theological Studies and MA in Pastoral Theology.
-Course checklists and requirements are applicable to each student based on which program they enrolled:
+Below are course checklists and requirements for both the M.A. in Theological Studies and M.A. in Pastoral Theology.
+Course checklists and requirements are applicable to each student based on the program in which they are enrolled:

 - Change of Program